top of page

 Cognitive Behavioural Therapy

-One therapeutic approach which is very commonly used today is CBT.
-This form of therapy is very much goal-oriented and often focuses on the here and now.
+Otherwise known as CBT, this form of therapy is very much goal-oriented and often focuses on the here and now.
 Through our sessions we will examine and challenge thoughts and beliefs that are a contributing factor in emotional or behavioural problems in your life.
 This form of therapy is often explored with clients experiencing anxiety, depression and many other forms of mental hardships.

 Humanistic Therapy